top of page

 Our Mission

 When I lost my mother, Dr. Reni Joseph, to cancer, I struggled with immense feelings of loneliness.
 It often felt as if no one truly understood what I was going through, and many nights were spent mourning the magnitude of the loss.
-During this difficult period, STEM became a vital refuge.
+During this difficult period, it made me want to help others who are going threw the same thing.
 My mom had sparked this interest at a young age, and it became my solace after she passed.
-When the grief threatened to overwhelm me, STEM provided something concrete for me to hold onto.
+When the grief threatened to overwhelm me, I wished for an anchor in the midst of the chaos.

-Since STEM was a source of comfort and empowerment for me during my grief, I was inspired to create the Dr. Reni Joseph Foundation.
+One of my anchors was having support from people who understood my pain, which inspired me to create the Dr. Reni Joseph Foundation.
 The foundation is focused on empowering children affected by cancer, either having lost a relative to cancer or suffering from cancer themselves.
 The foundation offers mentorship programs for students to pursue independent research in subjects they are passionate about.
 We also provide essay-based and academic scholarships, funded directly by our various fundraising efforts.

-The goal of the Dr. Reni Joseph foundation is not just to educate children in STEM, but rather to empower children to channel their sorrows and pain into purpose and meaning.
+The goal of the Dr. Reni Joseph Foundation is to empower children to channel their sorrows and pain into purpose and meaning.
 Through competition, mentorship, and a supportive community, we will grow, learn, and lead in science, technology, and mathematics, thereby changing the world.
 I believe in you.
 I know what you are experiencing is incredibly tough, but I promise I will be there for you every step of the way.
 The Dr. Reni Joseph Foundation is here to support and guide you, helping you find a sense of comfort during troubling times.

 With hope and determination,